 James T. Giles, former chief judge of the U.S. District Court for the Eastern District of Pennsylvania (EDPA), having served on the bench for almost 29 years.
-At Blank Rome since January 2018, Judge Giles focuses principally on alternative dispute resolution matters; assists with pretrial, trial, and appellate work chiefly related to employment matters; and participates in advocacy training, moot arguments, and CLE programs.
-He is also active in the Firm’s pro bono projects and its diversity and inclusion initiatives.
+Judge Giles focuses principally on alternative dispute resolution matters; assists with pretrial, trial, and appellate work chiefly related to employment matters; and participates in advocacy training, moot arguments, and CLE programs.
+He is active in the firm’s pro bono projects and its diversity, equity, and inclusion initiatives.
+He is also a board member of two Philadelphia non-profit organizations engaged programmatically in combatting illiteracy and readying teenagers and adults for vocational and college based career paths.

-Before he joined the federal bench in January 1980, Judge Giles practiced at an Am Law 100 firm in Philadelphia, where he was its first African American lawyer in 1968 and its first African American partner in 1975 in the labor and employment practice, representing management clients on labor negotiations, NLRB matters, injunctions, federal contract compliance and litigation of Title VII and ADEA complaints.
+Before joining the bench in January 1980, Judge Giles practiced at an Am Law 100 firm in Philadelphia, where he was its first African American lawyer in 1968 and became its first African American partner in 1975 in the labor and employment practice, representing management clients in labor negotiations, NLRB matters, labor injunction litigation, federal contract compliance, and Title VII and ADEA trials and appeals.

-Nominated by President Jimmy Carter, Judge Giles was confirmed by the U.S. Senate in November 1979, began his judicial duties in January 1980, and was chief judge for seven years from 1999 until 2006.
-He handled a large civil and criminal docket typical of large federal judicial districts.
-He was appointed by the MDL Panel to manage, for trial readiness and settlement efforts, significant consolidated cases, including class action asbestos products liability, personal injury claims by industrial workers, property damage claims by public schools, and death actions arising from commercial airline disasters over international waters.
+Nominated by President Jimmy Carter, Judge Giles was confirmed by the U.S. Senate in November 1979.
+He served as chief judge for seven years from 1999 until 2006.
+He was assigned a large civil and criminal docket typical of large federal judicial districts.
+He was appointed by the MDL Panel to manage, for trial readiness and settlement efforts, significant consolidated cases, including class action asbestos products liability cases, personal injury claims by industrial workers, property damage claims by public schools, and death actions arising from commercial airline disasters over international waters.
 Between 2005 and 2008, he was the monitoring judge in Commonwealth of Pennsylvania v.
 Int’l Union, Operating Engineers, Local 542, involving claims of exclusion based on race and sex in membership, apprenticeship, training facility opportunities, and hiring hall referrals.
 He was regularly specially designated by chief judges of the Third Circuit to preside as a visiting judge for the District Court of the U.S. Virgin Islands, which had persistent civil and criminal docket backlogs due to unfilled judicial vacancies.
 In 2000, he received the Philadelphia Bar Association’s prestigious Justice William J. Brennan, Jr. Distinguished Jurist Award.

-He retired from the bench in October 2008 and returned to his prior Am Law 100 firm as of counsel for almost 10 years where, in addition to pursuing an alternative dispute resolution practice, he assisted litigation defense in areas of antitrust, pharmaceutical class action settlements, newspaper libel, FLSA collective actions, Title VII, and related employment claims.
-He was a member of the diversity and inclusion committee.
+He retired from the bench in October 2008 and returned to his prior Am Law 100 firm as of counsel for almost 10 years where, in addition to pursuing an alternative dispute resolution practice, he assisted litigation defense in areas of antitrust, pharmaceutical class action settlements, newspaper libel, FLSA collective actions, Title VII, and other employment-related claims.
+He was also a member of that firm’s diversity and inclusion committee.

 PRESENTATIONS: